-The percentage of students in grades 9-12 who reported being in a physical fight on school property decreased from 16 percent in 1993 to 12 percent in 2007.
+The percentage of students in grades 9 through 12 who reported being in a physical fight anywhere decreased between 1993 and 2009, from 42 to 31 percent; this was also true for the percentage of students who reported being in a physical fight on school property, this percentage decreased from 16 to 11 percent.

-Schools where physical fights occur frequently may not be able to maintain a focused learning environment for students.
-Also, students who participate in fights on school property may have difficulty succeeding in their studies (Payne, Gottfredson, and Gottfredson 2003).
-In the Youth Risk Behavior Survey, students in grades 9-12 were asked about their general involvement in physical fights (referred to as "anywhere" in this indicator) during the preceding 12 months, as well as about their involvement in physical fights on school property.30 Fights occurring anywhere are included as a point of comparison with fights occurring on school property.
-In 2007, 36 percent of students in grades 9-12 reported having been in a fight anywhere, and 12 percent said they had been in a fight on school property (figure 13.1 and table 13.1).
-The percentage of students who reported having been in a fight anywhere decreased from 1993 to 2003 (from 42 to 33 percent).
-From 2003 to 2005, this percentage rose to 36 percent, but no measurable change was seen between 2005 and 2007.
-The percentage of students who reported having been in a fight on school property declined from 16 percent in 1993 to 12 percent in 2007.
+Physical fights on school property are considered a high-risk behavior that may disrupt a focused learning environment at school; and students involved in physical fights on school property may face difficulties succeeding in their studies (Payne, Gottfredson, and Gottfredson 2003).
+In the Youth Risk Behavior Survey, students in grades 9-12 were asked about their general involvement in physical fights (referred to as "anywhere" in this indicator) during the preceding 12 months, as well as about their involvement in physical fights on school property.31 Fights occurring anywhere are included as a point of comparison with fights occurring on school property.
+Overall, the percentage of students who reported being in a physical fight anywhere decreased from 42 percent in 1993 to 31 percent in 2009.
+Similarly, the percentage of students who reported being in a physical fight on school property decreased between 1993 and 2009, from 16 to 11 percent (figure 13.1 and table 13.1).
+Between the two most recent survey years, 2007 and 2009, the percentage of students in grades 9-12 who reported being in a fight anywhere decreased from 36 to 31 percent, but there was no measurable difference between these two survey years in the percentage of students who reported being in a fight on school property.